 The MAPC Scheme Parameter Set field carries parameters specific to the AP for the MAPC scheme indicated by the MAPC Scheme Type field.
 The MAPC Scheme Parameter Set field is optionally included and it has a format defined for each MAPC scheme in 9.4.2.aa3.2.2 (Co-BF profile), 9.4.2.aa3.2.3 (Co-SR profile), 9.4.2.aa3.2.4 (Co-TDMA profile), and 9.4.2.aa3.2.5 (Co-RTWT profile), respectively.

 The MAPC Scheme Request Set field is optionally included.
 The MAPC Scheme Request Set field is included and carries request(s) for MAPC agreement(s) specific to the MAPC scheme indicated by the MAPC Scheme Type field when the MAPC elementPer-Scheme Profile subelement is carried in a MAPC Negotiation Request frame.
 The MAPC Scheme Request Set field is included and carries response(s) to request(s) for MAPC agreement(s) specific to the MAPC scheme indicated by the MAPC Scheme Type field when the Per-Scheme Profile subelement is carried in a MAPC Negotiation Response frame.
 The MAPC Scheme Request Set field is not included when the Per-Scheme Profile subelement is carried in MAPC Discovery Request frame or a MAPC Discovery Response frame.
 The MAPC Scheme Request Set field carried in a Co-BF, Co-SR, or Co-TDMA profile contains a single MAPC Scheme Request field.
-The MAPC Scheme Request Set field carried in a Co-RTWT profile contains one or more MAPC Scheme Request fields, each corresponding to an R-TWT schedule.
+[CID1417, CID3449, M#281, M#362]The MAPC Scheme Request Set field carried in a Co-RTWT profile contains one or more MAPC Scheme Request fields, each corresponding to an R-TWT schedule.

 The format of the MAPC Scheme Request field is defined in Figure 9-K3 (MAPC Scheme Request field format).